 The Nikon Z fc is good for landscape photography.
 It delivers excellent overall image quality, and photos stay sharp and relatively noise-free at higher ISO levels for nighttime landscapes.
 It also has a wide dynamic range to bring out details in highlights and shadows.
 Its screen is remarkably bright, too, so it easily overcomes glare in daylight.
 That said, it's not the most comfortable camera to use since it lacks a handgrip, and it isn't weather-sealed to protect against moisture or dust.

-The Nikon Z fc is satisfactory for studio video.
+The Nikon Z fc works well for studio video, though this isn't its main intended use.
 It has good internal recording capability and an easy-to-use menu system.
 While it has a microphone jack and HDMI port, it lacks a headphone jack and doesn't come with a USB cable in the box.
 Its overall video quality is good in more controlled lighting conditions, though it performs worse in low light.
 There's also significant rolling shutter effect when panning to the side in 4k.
 That said, it has a fantastic autofocus system.

 The Nikon Z fc is a poor choice for action video.
 It isn't designed for you to mount it on a helmet or chest rig.
 It doesn't do the best job stabilizing camera shake in 4k when using its kit lens, though it's notably better in FHD.
 It also isn't rated as being water-resistant.
 Overall, video quality is great in brighter lighting conditions, though there's noticeable rolling shutter effect in 4k.
 It also offers many frame rate options, including up to 120 fps in FHD, along with a slow-motion capture mode.

 The Nikon Z fc comes in one color variant: Silver.
 You can buy it with a Nikkor Z DX 16-50mm f/3.5-6.3 VR kit lens or without a lens.